edmundhung/conform/examples/remix/README.md

 # Remix Example

-> Please fork the sandbox if it is stuck in the _Initializing Sandbox Container_ stage

 This example demonstrates some of the features of Conform including **client validation**, **nested list**, and **async validation with zod** using Remix.

 <!-- sandbox src="/examples/remix?module=/app/root.tsx" -->